decode8888/infernum/README.md

-publicized and in-development, the source code will remain private. join the support server for help.
+publicized and completed, handed over to others, the source code will remain private.